Don't Play Favorites: Minority Guidance for Diffusion Models: Additional Details on Experimental Setup

+\textbf{Computational complexity.} The inference time of our minority guidance is in line with that of classifier guidance by~\citet{dhariwal2021diffusion}, which takes approximately 0.15 seconds per image with 250 NFE in our CIFAR-10 experiments.
+On the other hand, the baseline ancestral sampling (with the same 250 NFE) spends 0.12 seconds per image on the same dataset, which is relatively cheap due to the absence of the classifier guidance in the sampling process.
+In addition to the inference time, our sampler requires some time for the construction of a minority classifier, which totals around 23 minutes for the CIFAR-10 dataset.
+Specifically, 3 minutes are dedicated to the minority-class labeling process (which is described in Section~\ref{subsec:minority_guidance}), while 20 minutes are spent on the classifier training.
+All these results were obtained using a single A100 GPU.

-For the perturbation timestep used for computing minority score (i.e., $t$ in~\eqref{eq:minor_score}), we employ $t = 0.9T$ in all settings where $T$ indicates the total number of steps that a given backbone model is trained with.
-For instance, we use $t = 3600$ for unconditional CIFAR-10 where the pre-trained model is configured with $T=4000$.
-We employ 250 timesteps to sample from the baseline DDPM for all its results.
+\textbf{Other details.} For the distance measure in minority score (i.e., $d(\cdot, \cdot)$ in~\eqref{eq:minor_score}), we employ Learned Perceptual Image Patch Similarity (LPIPS)~\citep{zhang2018perceptual} for all of our experiments; see Section~\ref{subsec:other_distances} for empirical evidence that supports this choice.
+For the perturbation timestep used for computing minority score (i.e., $t$ in~\eqref{eq:minor_score}), we employ $t = 0.9T$ for the models pretrained with the cosine schedule~\citep{nichol2021improved} and $t = 0.6T$ for the ones built with the linear schedule~\citep{ho2020denoising}, where $T$ indicates the total number of steps that a given backbone model is trained with.
+For instance, we use $t = 900$ on CelebA where the pretrained model is configured with $T=1000$.
+We leave in Section~\ref{subsec:timestep_t} for details on ablating $t$.

+For each dataset, the range of minority class for generation (i.e., $\tilde{l}$ in \eqref{eq:mg}) is chosen as the one that achieves the best balance among fidelity, diversity, and low-densitiness of generated samples.
+We swept over $\{1.0, 1.5, 2.0, 2.5, 3.0, 3.5, 4.0, 5.0, 6.0, \dots , 10.0\}$ for the classifier scale $w$.
+We employ 250 timesteps to sample from the baseline DDPM and~\citet{sehwag2022generating} for all the results.
 For our minority guidance, the same 250 timesteps are mostly employed, yet we occasionally use 100 timesteps for speeding-up sampling (e.g., when conducting ablation studies), since we found that it yields little degradation as reported in~\citet{dhariwal2021diffusion}.
+See Table~\ref{table:clf_settings} for details on the sampling parameters.

 Our implementation is based on PyTorch~\citep{paszke2019pytorch}, and all experiments are performed on twin A100 GPUs.
-See the attached supplementary zip file for code.
+Code is available at \url{https://github.com/soobin-um/minority-guidance}.